Khitan people: Pre-dynastic

-The earliest written reference to the Khitan is from an official history of the Xianbei Northern Wei dynasty dating to the period of the Six Dynasties.
+The earliest written reference to the Khitan is from an official history of the Xianbei-led Northern Wei dynasty dating to the period of the Six Dynasties.
 Most scholars believe the Khitan tribe splintered from the Xianbei, and some scholars believe they may have been a mixed group who also included former members of the Xiongnu tribal confederation.
-The Khitan shaved their heads, leaving hair on their temples which grew down to the chest, in a similar fashion to the related Kumo Xi, Shiwei and Xianbei whom they are believed to be descended from.
+The Khitan shaved their heads, leaving hair on their temples which grew down to the chest, in a similar fashion to the related Kumo Xi, Shiwei, and Xianbei whom they are believed to be descended from.

 During their early history the Khitan were composed of eight tribes.
 Their territory was between the present-day Xar Moron River and Chaoyang, Liaoning.
-The Khitan's territory bordered Goguryeo, China and the lands of the Eastern Turks.
+The Khitan's territory bordered Goguryeo, the Central Plains, and the lands of the Eastern Turks.

-Between the 6th and 9th centuries, they were successively dominated by the Eastern Turkic Khaganate, the Uyghur Khaganate, and the Chinese Tang dynasty.
-The Khitan were less politically united than the Turkic tribes, but often found themselves involved in the power games between the Turks and the Chinese dynasties of Sui and Tang.
-It is estimated the Khitan had only around 43,000 soldiers – a fraction of the Turkic Khaganates.
-In 605, the Khitan raided China, but the Emperor Yangdi of the Sui dynasty was able to convince the Turks to send 20,000 horsemen to aid China against the Khitan.
+Between the 6th and 9th centuries, they were successively dominated by the Eastern Turkic Khaganate, the Uyghur Khaganate, and the Tang dynasty.
+The Khitans were less politically united than the Turkic tribes, but often found themselves involved in the power games between the Turks and the Sui and Tang dynasties.
+It is estimated the Khitans had only around 43,000 soldiers – a fraction of the Turkic Khaganates.
+In 605, the Khitans raided the Sui dynasty, but the Emperor Yang of Sui was able to convince the Turks to send 20,000 horsemen to aid Sui against the Khitans.
 In 628, under the leadership of tribal chief Dahe Moui, the Khitan submitted to the Tang dynasty, as they had earlier submitted to the Eastern Turks.
-The Khagan of the Eastern Turks, Jiali Khan, offered to exchange the Chinese rebel Liang Shi Du for the Khitan, but Emperor Taizong would not agree to the exchange.
+The Khagan of the Eastern Turks, Jiali Khan, offered to exchange the rebel Liang Shidu for the Khitans, but Emperor Taizong would not agree to the exchange.

-During the reign of Empress Wu, nearly one century later, the Second Turkic Khaganate raided along Northern China's borderlands.
+During the reign of Empress Wu, nearly one century later, the Second Turkic Khaganate raided along northern China's borderlands.
 The Tang Empress, in what scholars consider a major strategic error, formed an ill-fated alliance with the Turkic leader Qapaghan Qaghan to punish the Khitan for raiding Hebei province.
-Khitan territory was much closer to Northern China than Turkic lands, and the Turks used it to launch their own raids into Hebei.
+Khitan territory was much closer to northern China proper than Turkic lands, and the Turks used it to launch their own raids into Hebei.

 Like the Tuyuhun and Tangut, the Khitan remained an intermediate power along the borderlands through the 7th and 8th centuries.
 The Khitans rose to prominence in a power vacuum that developed in the wake of the Kyrgyz takeover of the Uyghur Khaganate, and the collapse of the Tang dynasty.